-It’s very hard to re-drag up old hurts when so much time has passed, but then it is even harder living a life is a half version of your true self.
+It’s very hard to re-drag up old hurts when so much time has passed, but then it is even harder living a life that is a half version of your true self.

 - Take the time to choose your path carefully, even if you are only focused on short term goals.
-You can’t leapfrog mount Everest.
+You can’t leapfrog mount, Everest.
 It starts with a plan to move to itemise the problems that you can tackle one at a time and start working toward your summit.

 - Let training, experience and your intuition be your biggest guide.
-If you are not learning, you are not living and at the times where you do not know what to do, ask a friend or trust your instincts.
+If you are not learning, you are not living and at times when you do not know what to do, ask a friend or trust your instincts.
 Whatever the outcome you will be learning, accept and acknowledge that failures are our greatest guides.

 - Take responsibility for your journey, it does not belong to anyone else.
 True personal transformation is a lonely journey, perhaps the loneliest journey.
 No stupid blog post on the internet can encapsulate your specific journey or identify your goals, you are you and we are not transforming anyone else but ourselves.
 The responsibility to be a better person comes from you deciding that you want to be and then being.

 - Be aware of what you actually want in your life and be prepared to let go of things that are stopping you from getting there.
 Getting cluttered up in what other people think and want and expect is a sure-fire recipe for disaster.
 This is your ride, set your goals selfishly and be sure that those are the things that you want out of life and if you change your mind along the way, hey the only person worth answering to is yourself.